 High Blood Pressure

-In the bodies of obese individuals triglycerides and LDL or bad Cholesterol tends to be high.
 On the other hand, the good cholesterol or HDL is too low.
-This is in turn increases your chances of heart diseases.
+This increases the chance of heart problems.

-Most people who have type 2 diabetes are overweight or obese.
-Individuals who are overweight or have obesity have added pressure on their body’s ability to utilize insulin to properly control blood sugar levels, and are therefore more likely to develop diabetes.
+Most people who have type-2 diabetes are obese.
+With added pressure to utilise insulin to properly control blood sugar level.
+This makes them prone to diabetes.

-Obesity tends to affect the body in various ways, both in how it functions and how it feels.
-Over a period of time, the strain that extra weight places on the body can result in problems like joint pain and arthritis.
+Obesity tends to affect how the body functions, and of course how it makes you feel.
+Over a period of time, the strain that extra weight puts on the body can result in joint pain and arthritis.

-While some people may require medication to keep their health issues under control, most of them can control it with weight loss diet, correct intake of vitamin supplements and proper stress management.
+While some people require medication to keep their health issues under control, most of them can control it with weight loss diet, correct intake of vitamin supplements and stress management.

-If you are overweight, begin a gradual weight loss program.
-As you begin to shed off pounds you will lower chances to getting long term disease.
+If you are suffering from obesity, we recommend, you begin with a gradual weight loss program.
+As you start to shed off those kilos you will lower your chances of a long-term disease.
 If you are stressed out, set some of your time aside for yoga and meditation.
-Along with this you need to follow a nutritious diet and supplement it with vitamins & minerals.
+Along with this, do follow a nutritious diet and supplement it with vitamins & minerals.